 When it develops: 29-35 years old

 6. Third-Eye Chakra (Ajna)

 As we move up the body, we're getting closer to communion with the divine.
-The third-eye chakra controls our ability to see the big picture and connect to intuition.
+The Anja, or third-eye chakra, controls our ability to see the big picture and connect to intuition.
 Think of it as the eye of the soul: It registers information beyond the surface level.
 Visions and intuitive hits are not uncommon for someone with an open third-eye chakra.

 Location: Forehead between the eyes (also called the Brow Chakra)

 What it controls: Intuition, imagination, and wisdom